Francs-Tireurs et Partisans: History

 The military strength of the communists was still relatively feeble at the end of 1941, but the rapid growth of the FTP ensured that French communists regained their reputation as an effective anti-fascist force.

 Arthur Dallidet was placed in charge of security.

 Dallidet was recognized talking to a woman in a cafe beside the Reuilly metro station on the evening on 28 February 1942.
 He was arrested, taken to La Santé Prison, chained, handcuffed and severely beaten.
 He did not reveal any information, but had been carrying a long list of names and addresses.
 This led to other arrests including "Betty" (Madeleine Passot), his most important liaison officer.
 Further names and addresses were found in Betty's apartment.

 Gradually the FTP developed a more military organization, with sections, companies and battalions, each containing three lower-level groups.
 There were often gaps in this paper organization.
 The FTP complained that the British and Gaullists were deliberately depriving them of arms, although more likely the problem was that they did not have the necessary contacts to arrange delivery.

 In November 1943 Joseph Epstein, the FTP Chief of Staff, was arrested and subjected to extreme torture, but revealed nothing.
 This was followed by a major police operation that largely destroyed the FTP's Paris organization.
 From the end of 1943 the national organization began to intensify preparation for a national uprising to support the expected Allied landings in Europe.

-By 1944, the FTP had an estimated strength of 100,000 men.
+By 1944, the FTP had an estimated strength of 100,000 men and women.

-In March 1944 General Charles de Gaulle placed all the French Forces of the Interior (Forces françaises de l'intérieur, FFI). under the authority of General Marie-Pierre Kœnig, but the FTP retained its de facto independence.
+In March 1944 General Charles de Gaulle placed all the French Forces of the Interior (Forces françaises de l'intérieur, FFI) under the authority of General Marie-Pierre Kœnig, but the FTP retained its de facto independence.
 During the Allied Normandy Campaign the FTP conducted delaying actions in the center and southwest of France against the German troops who had been recalled to the battle zone.